expo/expo/docs/pages/guides/adopting-prebuild.md

 import { Terminal } from '~/ui/components/Snippet';

-There are many advantages to using Prebuild to manage your native projects.
+There are many advantages of using Prebuild to manage your native projects.
 This guide will show you how to adopt prebuilding in a project that was bootstrapped with `npx react-native init`.

 > **Note:** Adopting prebuild automatically adds support for developing modules with the [Sweet API][expo-modules-core] by linking `expo-modules-core` natively.
 You can also use any command from Expo CLI `npx expo` in your project.